 Is your loved one cooped up in their house or living facility all day?
-Spring is here and it’s time to get active.
+Spring is here and it's time to get active.
 Take a weekend or afternoon and spend time with them being active and enjoy the springtime.
-Here are five ideas to keep in mind for your loved one can stay active and promote brain health.
+Here are five ideas to keep in mind for your loved one to stay active and promote a healthy brain.

 Go to the Farmers’ Market

 Going to your local farmer's market can help your loved ones socially and mentally.
 Farmer's markets are full of fresh produce, fresh flowers, etc. The perfect combination to get your loved one active and feeling fresh.

 Eat fresh.
 Processed foods have tons of added salt and sugar.
 In a pinch, reach for frozen fruit or vegetables over canned produce, which often has added salt and/or sugar.
 If canned items are needed, consider vegetables with no salt added or fruit packed in water (or juice, as the next best option).
 Fruit in syrup has large amounts of added sugar.
 Fresh is best.